tidwall/pretty/README.md

 ## Customized output

-There's a `PrettyOptions` which allows for a customized output with the following options:
+There's a `PrettyOptions(json, opts)` function which allows for customizing the output with the following options:

 ```go
 type Options struct {